klezVirus/vortex/README.md

 This source is operated using a ported version of the one implemented in [sn0int](https://github.com/kpcyrd/sn0int).

-Note that this functionality requires to be connected to the TOR network.
+**Note**: this functionality requires to be connected to the TOR network.
+On Windows, it is possible to use the embedded version provided with Vortex.
+On Linux, instead, it is necessary to install the tor package (i.e. `sudo apt-get install tor` on Kali).

 ##### Start TOR